Hieromon/AutoConnect/mkdocs/index.md

 ## Overview

 To the dynamic configuration for joining to WLAN with SSID and PSK accordingly.
 It an Arduino library united with *ESP8266WebServer* class.
-Easily implementing the Web interface constituting the WLAN for ESP8266 WiFi connection.
+Easy implementing the Web interface constituting the WLAN for ESP8266 WiFi connection.
 With this library to make a sketch easily which connects from ESP8266 to the access point at runtime by the web interface without hard-coded SSID and password.

 <img style="display:inline-block;width:460px;margin-right:30px;" src="./images/ov.png" /><span style="display:inline-block;width:182px;height:322px;border:solid 1px lightgrey;"><img data-gifffer="./images/ov.gif" data-gifffer-width="180" style="width:180px;" /></span>